daviskia/ada-project-deep-penguin/README.md

 Are there stations where bikes are underused and ones where more are required?

-Are some areas of Montreal more bike friendly than others (i.e. have bike lanes or are smaller roads)?
+Are some areas of Montreal more bike friendly than others (i.e. have bike lanes or are smaller roads) and is this bike freindliness correlated with more trips done in that area ?

 Are most users members?